Stroock & Stroock & Lavan

-Stroock & Stroock & Lavan LLP (known as Stroock) is an American law firm based in New York City, with offices also in Los Angeles, Miami, and Washington, DC.
+Stroock & Stroock & Lavan LLP (known as Stroock) was an American law firm based in New York City, with offices also in Los Angeles, Miami, and Washington, D.C.

-Stroock provides transactional and litigation guidance to multinational corporations, financial institutions, investment banks, and private equity firms in the U.S. and abroad.
-Stroock's practice areas include capital markets/securities, commercial finance, mergers and acquisitions and joint ventures, private equity, private funds, derivatives and commodities, employment law and benefits, energy and project finance, entertainment, environmental law, financial restructuring, financial services litigation, government relations, insurance, intellectual property, investment management, litigation, national security, personal client services, real estate, structured finance, and tax.
+Stroock provided transactional and litigation guidance to multinational corporations, financial institutions, investment banks, and private equity firms in the U.S. and abroad.
+Stroock's practice areas included capital markets/securities, commercial finance, mergers and acquisitions and joint ventures, private equity, private funds, derivatives and commodities, employment law and benefits, energy and project finance, entertainment, environmental law, financial restructuring, financial services litigation, government relations, insurance, intellectual property, investment management, litigation, national security, personal client services, real estate, structured finance, and tax.

-The firm and many of its attorneys are annually ranked and listed in a number of industry publications, including Chambers USA, Chambers Global, The Legal 500, Best Lawyers, and Super Lawyers.
+The firm and many of its attorneys were annually ranked and listed in a number of industry publications, including Chambers USA, Chambers Global, The Legal 500, Best Lawyers, and Super Lawyers.

+In late October 2023, the substantial number of its partnership joined transatlantic firm Hogan Lovells.
+By the end of October 2023, the partnership voted to dissolve the firm.

 History

 The firm was founded in New York City in 1876 by M. Warley Platzek at 176 Broadway as a solo practice.
 In 1886, associate Moses J. Stroock joined the firm, followed ten years later by his younger brother, Sol M. Stroock.
 In 1907, when Platzek left for the New York Supreme Court, the firm was renamed Stroock & Stroock.
 Two years later, the firm moved to 30 Broad Street, adjacent to the New York Stock Exchange, and began cultivating its long-standing relationships with Wall Street’s major financial companies.

 In 1919, Peter I. B. Lavan joined the firm.
 Over the next two decades, Stroock continued its shift toward a corporate and financial practice, developing a national reputation in commercial law.
 Its offices moved to 61 Broadway in 1937 and the firm was renamed Stroock & Stroock & Lavan in 1943.

 Stroock opened its Los Angeles office in 1975.
 In 1983, the New York office moved to 7 Hanover Lane, and, finally, into its current office space at 180 Maiden Lane.
-In 2013, Stroock opened its Washington, DC office on K Street.
+In 2013, Stroock opened its Washington, D.C., office on K Street.

 The firm has assisted Mark Burnett and Roma Downey with legal advisement when forming the United Artist Media Group in September 2014.

+In October 2023, more than 30 out of the firm's remaining 46 partners, comprising a substantial majority of the partnership, were confirmed to have been hired by Hogan Lovells, raising questions about the firm's future.

+On October 31, 2023, the remaining partners voted to dissolve the firm, leading to its demise.

 Practice areas

-Stroock's main practice groups include:
+Stroock's main practice groups included: